1999 S.League

 The 1999 S.League was the fourth season of the S.League, the top professional football league in Singapore.
-Teams played each other once both home and away, in a 22-match season.
+Teams played each other once home and away, in a 22-match season.

 The 1999 S.League was won by Home United, their first S.League title.

 Teams

 The league expanded again to 12 teams with the addition of a newly formed team, Clementi Khalsa who were based in Clementi and played their home games at the Clementi Stadium.
 Clementi Khalsa were formed in order to give an S.League representation to the Singaporean Sikh community.